 - b.
 Membership: Open/voluntary

 - c.
 Meetings: Once a month during fall and spring semesters

 - d.
-Term: 1 year, unlimited renewals
+Term: 1-year, unlimited renewals

-Public Safety, Parking, and Transportation Advisory Committee, PSPTAC (permanent) - assigned to the University Council and Vice President for Operations
+Parking and Transportation Advisory Committee, PTAC (permanent) - assigned to the University Council and the Chief Business Officer (CBO)

 - a.
-Purpose: This committee will serve to advise the Vice President of Operations, make recommendations for improvements and fee increases, and reflect campus opinion regarding parking and transportation and on all matters related to public safety at KSU, including but not limited to:
+Purpose: Purpose: This committee will serve to advise the CBO, make recommendations for improvements and fee increases, and reflect campus opinion regarding parking and transportation at KSU, including but not limited to:

-- Crime and Crime Prevention;

-- Facility Security (including CPTED);
+- Parking Facility State of Good Repair;

-- Traffic & Pedestrian Safety;
+- Pedestrian and Bicycle Safety;

-- Substance Abuse (Alcohol and Other Drugs);
+- Parking Enforcement and Regulations;

+- Big Owl Bus Transit Operations;

+- Bikeshare Operations;

-- Emergency Preparedness; and
+- Alternative Transportation Programs; and

-- Other concerns, as directed by the Vice President of Operations.
+- Other concerns, as directed by the CBO.

 The committee is also charged with reviewing and making recommendations to improve operations all constituents to include; Students, Faculty, Staff, Guests, and Long-term Visitors.
-The results of this committee's work will be reported to the Executive Director of Auxiliary Services, the AVP for Operations, the VP for Operations, University Council, and the President.
+The results of this committee's work will be reported to the AVP of Campus Services, the CBO, University Council, and the President.

-- 1. TF 2: Elected from full time faculty at large. - 2.
-AD 2: elected by administrators' council. - 3.
+- b.
+Membership: - 1.
+TF 2: Elected from full time faculty at large. - 2.
+AD 2: elected by Administrators' Council. - 3.
 SF 2: Elected by Staff Senate. - 4.
 SD 2: Appointed by SGA.
 The SGA representatives will serve a one-year term. - 5.
 Ex-officio members as needed. - 6.
 Other members who are not ex- officio will be elected to serve two-year, staggered terms, beginning Fall Semester, and may be elected to one additional two-year term. - c.
 Meetings: The committee will meet at least twice during each fall and spring semester.
 Additional meetings will be held at the discretion of the chair. - d.
 Process: Members will elect a Chair at the first meeting of each year.
 With the exception of emergency meetings, all meeting dates will be announced electronically to the KSU community at least one week in advance, and regular meetings will be open all in the KSU community.
-Persons who may have information or interest in an issue under consideration by the committee may be particularly invited to attend one or more meetings. - e.
+Persons who may have information or interest in an issue under consideration by the committee may be particularly invited to attend one or more meetings.

+e.
 Term: 2 years

-SoTL Funding Committee-assigned to the faculty senate and advisory to CETL
+SoTL Funding Committee - assigned to the faculty senate and advisory to CETL a.

-- a.
 Purpose: The SoTL Funding Committee reviews proposals and makes recommendations to the CETL director for recipients of the SoTL-related CETL funding programs.
 Currently these programs include Faculty Learning Communities, SoTL Retreat, and Teaching Conference Travel Funds but this list is subject to change.
+CETL managers of individual programs also review applicants and submit their recommendations to the committee for discussion.

+b.
+Membership:

-CETL managers of individual programs also review applicants and submit their recommendations to the committee for discussion. - b.
-Membership: - 1.
-TF10: tenured, tenure track or full-time permanent faculty, one elected from each degree granting academic college.
+- 1. TF10: tenured, tenure track or full-time permanent faculty, one elected from each degree granting academic college.
 Faculty elected to serve on this committee should have demonstrated previous experience in SoTL.
 When elections are run, candidates who self-nominate will have to write a brief statement outlining their SoTL experience.
 These statements will be posted on the CETL website.
 Faculty will be installed on the committee only after providing their statements. - 2.
 Any member of the Committee who wishes to submit a funding proposal to the Committee will not participate in any Committee activities that involve the consideration of that funding program. - 3.
 AD1: CETL Associate Director for SoTL - c.
-Meetings: The committee meets at least 3 times a year.
+Meetings: The committee meets at least 3 times a year. - d.

-d.
 Terms: Terms are for three (3) years commencing at the beginning of the academic year and may be renewed.
 Terms are staggered so that in any given year there are normally no more than four new members.